 - Highclere Castle (AKA Downton Abbey).
-Check on the website when visits are available (and book online) as they are filming the movie!
+Check on the website when visits are available (and book online) as they were about to start filming the movie when I went!
 The grounds are amazing and the inside of the castle is literally as you see on the show, even the bedrooms.
 My daughter, who never saw the show, thought I was crazy.

 Accommodations at Chewton are in the Main manor and in the newer treehouses on the property.
 As the main manor is over 50 years old, it has its quirks.
 There are no elevator lift for rooms facing the back lawn (tough when you are on top floor and your room is all the way down the hallway) and the halls are quite narrow in some areas.
 But most all of the rooms I believe have been recently renovated with new furnishings, textiles and technology.

 My daughter and I stayed in a Junior Suite called ‘Diary of a Blase’ which was spacious with a separate living area and large marble bathroom, light and airy with a double terrace overlooking the back lawn and woods.
 Like others, ours was recently renovated in a more contemporary style and very comfortable with two flat screen TVs.